squared9/Crime_Detection/README.md

 	./run.sh

 This could take a few hours/days/weeks depending on the performance of your computer.
-Once finished, it creates a file 'sequences.csv' that contain all training sequences.
+Once finished, it creates a file 'sequences.csv' that contain all training sequences and a file 'pose_pair_sequences.csv' which contains all pairs of sequences with spatiotemporal collision (for detecting crimes with multiple actors).

 ## Training